manaalmashpher/rag-backend-for-chatbot/docs/epics/epic-6-data-storage-infrastructure.md

 - As a system, I want to store document vectors so I can perform semantic search
 - As a system, I want to store document metadata so I can track processing status
 - As a system, I want to maintain lexical indexes so I can perform keyword search
-- As a system, I want to store original files so I can reference them when needed

 ## Acceptance Criteria

 - [ ] Set up Qdrant vector database with proper collection configuration
-- [ ] Configure SQLite database with required schema and FTS5 indexes
+- [ ] Configure PostgreSQL database with required schema and FTS indexes
-- [ ] Implement object storage for original file persistence
-- [ ] Create database migration scripts
 - [ ] Set up proper indexing for performance
-- [ ] Implement data backup and recovery procedures
-- [ ] Configure connection pooling and optimization
-- [ ] Add monitoring for database performance

 ## Technical Requirements

 - Qdrant vector database setup and configuration
-- SQLite database schema and FTS5 configuration
+- PostgreSQL database schema and FTS configuration
-- Object storage setup (S3-compatible)
-- Database migration and versioning
 - Connection pooling and optimization
-- Backup and recovery procedures
-- Performance monitoring

 ## Dependencies

 - Infrastructure provisioning
-- Database and storage service accounts
+- Database service accounts
 - Network configuration and security

 ## Definition of Done

 - [ ] All databases are properly configured and accessible
-- [ ] Schema migrations are implemented and tested
-- [ ] FTS5 indexes are created and optimized
+- [ ] FTS indexes are created and optimized
-- [ ] Object storage is configured and accessible
+- [ ] Connection pooling is configured and tested
-- [ ] Backup procedures are in place
-- [ ] Performance monitoring is configured

 ## Priority